apolloapi/modsysML/README.md

 - Share feedback or ask questions on the [Discord community](https://discord.gg/ZUH7f7AzUY)
 - [Chat with a member of the team](https://apolloapi.io) 👋
 - Check our [blog on Trust & Safety](https://www.thebriefnewsletter.com)
+- Look at our docs on how to get started [here!](https://apolloapi-doc.vercel.app/)